SeanTDonohue/FINAL-PROJECT/README.md

 # Weather Station
 ### ETR 107 Final Project
 #### Weatherbit for Microbit

 This is a project that I thouroghly enjoyed.
-I wanted to create a interface from my computer using tkinter and allow communication to the weather;bit extension on my microbit.
+I wanted to create a interface from my computer using tkinter and allow communication to the weather:bit extension on my microbit.
 The measurements I am taking is for Windspeed, Temperature, Barometric Pressure, Humidity, Sunlight Level, and altitude.

 ![Weatherbit](IMAGES/Weatherbit.jpg "Microbit with Weatherbit Extension")

-The following code is the Python serial interface to the microbit and weatherbit.
+The following code is the Python tkinter buttons that will call specifc sensors from the weather:bit and output the readings.

    ```# Python serial interface to a micro:bit